Skilled Worker Visa for Nurses

 Registration with the Nursing and Midwifery Council (NMC) is mandatory before you can practise as a nurse in the UK.
 The process involves:

 1. Eligibility check: Confirm your nursing qualification is recognised by the NMC.
+See our guide on recognition of foreign qualifications.

 2. English language: Pass an approved English language test (IELTS Academic or OET) with the required scores.